JustinDFuller/medium-stories/content/how-to-understand-any-programming-task.md

 This task passes the simplicity litmus test and you probably don’t need to create multiple tasks.

-A bad example might look like: *“*When we update the site we append a unique number to the files so that the browser knows it needs to use the latest code.
+A bad example might look like: "When we update the site we append a unique number to the files so that the browser knows it needs to use the latest code.
 We also have to send a message to our CDN letting it know that it needs to update the files.
 Also the IOS and Android apps will need to have an update sent to the app store.
-Also…”
+Also…"

 This one clearly fails the test.
 There’s a lot of work to do and it may need to be identified and tracked separately.